🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table below shows the changes in the number of visitor (in millions) to 5 tourist European attractions from 1981 to 2001.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant
+The table shows the frequency of accessing the Internet in a European country between 2006 - 2010.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The table below shows cocoa bean production in six regions between 1992 and 1998.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The table below shows the percentage of men and women who travelled to,work by different means of transport in Sydney in 2001.
+Summarise, the information by selecting and reporting the main features,and make comparisons where relevant.

 See All